mfornet/acmx/README.md

 ## How does stressing the solution work

 To stress the solution your code is compared to a correct code against a large sample of testcases.
-In order to do that you should execute `ACMX: Upgrade` from the command pallete.
+In order to do that you should execute `ACMX: Upgrade` from the command palette.
 Two files will be created.

 * `brute.cpp` This should be a correct solution.
 A code that is expected to report correct output.
 It doesn't matter if it's slow as long as you only check this program against small testcases.
 * `gen.py` Every time this code is executed is expected to print a random testcases.